sephajebi/home/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Scholar at the <a href='https://uwaterloo.ca'>University of Waterloo</a>, where my appointment is funded by <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.
+I am a Postdoctoral Scholar at in <a href='https://uwaterloo.ca/combinatorics-and-optimization/'>Combinatorics and Optimization</a> at the <a href='https://uwaterloo.ca'>University of Waterloo</a>.

 I completed my PhD in <a href='https://uwaterloo.ca/combinatorics-and-optimization/'>Combinatorics and Optimization</a> at the <a href='https://uwaterloo.ca'>University of Waterloo</a> between 2020 and 2024.\
 My thesis was: _<a href='https://uwspace.uwaterloo.ca/items/0ff1e564-5de5-48bd-9ffc-58bd5950c99b'>Foreshadowing the Grid Theorem for Induced Subgraphs</a>_.\